Azure/LAMP/docs/Deploy.md

 In testing, stacks typically took between 0.5 and 1 hour to finish, depending on spec.
-Once complete you will receive a JSON output containing information needed to manage your Moodle install (see `outputs`).
+Once complete you will receive a JSON output containing information needed to manage your cluster (see `outputs`).
 You can also retrieve this infromation from the portal or the CLI.

-Once Moodle has been created, and (where necessary) you have configured your custom `siteURL` DNS to point to the `loadBalancerDNS`, you should be able to load the `siteURL` in a browser and login with the username "admin" and the `moodleAdminPassword`.
+Once the cluster has been created, and (where necessary) you have configured your custom `siteURL` DNS to point to the `loadBalancerDNS`, you should be able to load the `siteURL` in a browser.
 Note that the values for each of these parameters are available in the portal or the `outputs` section of the JSON response from the previous deploy command.
 See [documentation on how to retrieve configuration data](./Get-Install-Data.md) along